A Field Guide for Young Professionals

 A map assumes the route is fixed.
 A GPS assumes it isn't.
 It answers four questions, continuously — and so will you, at every stage of your career:

-Every competency chapter in this guide repeats those four beats.
+Every chapter in Part II repeats those four beats.
 Learn the rhythm once, and the whole guide becomes easy to follow.

 You don't rise to the level of your ambition.
-You fall to the level of the competencies you've actually built.
+You fall to the level of the habits and skills you've actually built.
 This guide is about building them on purpose.

-The GloCoach Competency Leadership Model breaks leadership into 32 competencies across three dimensions.
-Think of them as the three gauges on your career dashboard.
-Great careers light up all three — in the right order, at the right time.
+This guide breaks the first decade of a career into thirty things across three stages.
+Think of them as the gauges on your career dashboard.
+Great careers light them up in order — the right things, at the right time.

 How growth actually happens — the 70-20-10 paradox